maelys-mcardle/snowflake/docs/snowflake/file-format.md

 Snowflake programs are stored in plaintext ASCII as `.sn` files.

-The different fields are separated by whitespace.
+The different fields are separated by spaces or tabs.

+The different instructions are separated by a newline.

 Mnemonics are not used in `.sn` files.